Just when you thought

 ‘We’ve already concluded the deal on the balcony, the fishing fleet would require all four principals present.’

-Still feeling they were in danger, he took a stool next to her, facing out and asked her to explain.
+He sat next to her, facing out and asked her to explain.
 Her silence was eloquent, he looked over and she was staring straight ahead at the back of the bar, he looked about and there was the little extortionist who now saw him and departed but Leyton remained where he was.

 Out of the corner of her mouth, she said there were two more.
 It wasn’t too hard to pick them, they knew they were rumbled and they too went quickly.
 A stroke of luck was one of the couples they’d spoken with earlier coming to the bar, Leyton insisted on buying their drinks and then spoke low and earnestly to the man, in English, that their lives were in danger and they needed to get to a taxi but not one waiting outside.